Alexander Heinle

 Suppose your company offers stock options as compensation.
 In that case, it's vital to explain how they work in plain English to ensure that even new team members who have no existing knowledge of stock options fully understand what they receive.

-In many cases, your new employees will also want to know the retirement options you offer them.
-Ideally, provide all information and resources they need to make the right choices.
+In many cases, your new employees will also want to know the retirement planning options you offer them.
+Ideally, provide all the information and resources they need to make the right choices.

 There might already be some information in your employee handbook concerning paid time off.
 It's crucial to clarify how new employees should track PTO, days off, and sick days.